varnish/Varnish-Book/varnish_book.rst

    ..
 Benefits:

    Varnish is flexible because you can configure it and write your own caching policies in its Varnish Configuration Language (VCL).
-   VCL is a domain specific language based on C, therefore it compiles and executes lightning fast.
+   VCL is a domain specific language based on C.
+   VCL is then translated to C code and compiled, therefore Varnish executes lightning fast.
    Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.

    ..
 Varnish use